Honeywell/ITEC F124: Development

 In 1978, Garrett announced joint research on the TFE1042 afterburner with Swedish company Volvo Flygmotor AB in order to provide an engine for the AIDC F-CK Indigenous Defence Fighter (IDF) being developed for the Republic of China (Taiwan) Air Force (ROCAF).
-The TFE731 Model 1042 was touted as a low bypass ratio "military derivative of the proven commercial TFE731 engine" and "provides efficient, reliable, cost effective propulsion for the next generation of light strike and advanced trainer aircraft", with thrust of 4260 lbf (18.9 kN) dry and 6790 lbf (30.2 kN) with afterburner.
+The TFE731 Model 1042 was touted as a low bypass ratio "military derivative of the proven commercial TFE731 engine" and "provides efficient, reliable, cost effective propulsion for the next generation of light strike and advanced trainer aircraft", with thrust of dry and with afterburner.
 After initial negotiation, the investment was going to be divided between Garrett, Volvo, AIDC, and Italian company Piaggio.
 The development would consist of the non-afterburning TFE1042-6 for light attack aircraft/advanced trainer, and TFE1042-7 for the AMX or F-5 upgrade.
 Garrett would be responsible for the core engine, and Volvo would be responsible for the fan section and the afterburner.
 The engine first ran for 3 hours at a Volvo test facility in 1979.

-AIDC also suggested upgrading TFE1042-7 to 8000 lbf (31 to 36 kN) thrust as twin engine solution, in order to compete with General Electric F404 for applications such as the JAS 39 Gripen.
+AIDC also suggested upgrading TFE1042-7 to thrust as twin engine solution, in order to compete with General Electric F404 for applications such as the JAS 39 Gripen.
 However, the Gripen project decided to continue with a single engine F404 variant, built by Volvo, and Volvo left the project to at that point to focus on the Gripen work.
 Piaggio asked to participate at a later date due to financial reasons and left the program as well.
 Thus only Garrett and AIDC invested in the new International Turbine Engine Corporation (ITEC), with the contract signed in 1982.

-In 1988, ITEC decided to invest in the 12,000 lb TFE1088-12, which was re-designated as TFE1042-70A (for political reason as well).
+In 1988, ITEC decided to invest in the TFE1088-12, which was re-designated as TFE1042-70A (for political reason as well).
 Preliminary study had shown that IDF could supercruise with the new engine.
 At the same time, GE decided to enter the market with J101/SF, a smaller version of F404.
 However, after the IDF order was cut in half due to budget concerns, the TFE1088-12 engine upgrade plan ended as well.
 The F-CK IDF first flew in 1989, and aircraft were delivered through 1999.

 Garrett introduced the TFE742 concept in the early 1990s.
 Consisting of an uprated core from the TFE1042, the TFE742 was promoted for a twin-engine version of the BAe 146, the MPC 75, and other prospective aircraft.
 Targeting the 70-130 seat passenger aircraft market, the TFE742 was a 18,000 lbf, high-bypass turbofan driven by a gearbox.

 In the mid-1990s, AlliedSignal considered developing a turboprop engine for the European Future Large Aircraft military transport (later known as the Airbus A400M), which was to be based on the core of the TFE1042.
 AlliedSignal, AIDC, and other Asian partners also derived an industrial gas turbine from the TFE1042, initially as the 9 MW AS1042, which evolved into the 10 MW ASE120.